Minerva: A File-Based Ransomware Detector: : A File-Based Ransomware Detector

 \subsubsection{File-Based Behavioral Detector.}

-The File-based Behavioral Detector module consists of an ensemble of machine learning classifiers trained to detect ransomware activity based on the behavioral profile of files.
-For each critical file in the system, we compute several features using the operations that the file receives in a predefined time window (for a discussion on the features, see Section~\ref{sec:feature_analysis}).
-These features define the files' behavioral profile for that time window, which the Detector uses to decide whether the file has been subject to malicious activity in the window.
-To be resilient to changes in ransomware behavior, such as adaptive attacks aimed at slowing ransomware activity to span multiple windows, \name uses a multi-tier architecture similar to~\cite{continella_shieldfs:_2016}.
-Each tier implements a separate Random Forest classifier trained on feature vectors computed over increasingly long time windows: low-tier classifiers use feature vectors computed over short time windows (e.g., 1 sec), while high-tier classifiers use features calculated over longer windows (e.g., 96 sec).
-At the end of each window, \name queries the classifiers of all tiers that are lower or equal to the current time interval to detect malicious behavioral profiles.
-For instance, at time interval 6 sec, \name queries classifiers from tier 1 (1 sec) up to tier 3 (6 sec).
-If any of the classifiers reports a malicious behavioral profile for their time window, all the processes that were active on the specific file in that particular window are reported as ransomware processes.
-This procedure is carried out for each active critical file, meaning critical files that are receiving read or write operations.
-The tiered architecture of \name is depicted in Figure~\ref{fig:tiered_model}.
+Figure~\ref{fig:minerva_detection_module} illustrates the architecture of the FBD module of \name.
+This module comprises an ensemble of machine-learning classifiers trained to identify ransomware activity by analyzing the behavioral profile of files.
+For each critical file in the system, \name computes several features based on the operations received by the file within a predefined time window.
+These features define that file's behavioral profile for that time window, which the Detector uses to determine whether the file has undergone malicious activity within the window.
+To withstand variations in ransomware behavior, such as adaptive attacks aimed at slowing ransomware activity to span multiple windows, \name employs a multi-tier architecture.
+Each tier implements a distinct fully-connected Deep Neural Network classifier trained on feature vectors computed over progressively longer time windows: low-tier classifiers utilize feature vectors computed over short time windows (e.g., $0.25$ sec), while high-tier classifiers utilize feature vectors calculated over longer windows (e.g., $4$ sec).
+At the end of each time window, \name queries the classifier of the corresponding tier to detect malicious behavioral profiles.
+In order to confirm malicious activity on a file, \name requires that at least one of its classifiers reports $K$ consecutive windows with detected malicious activity.
+If a classifier reports malicious activity for $K$ consecutive windows, all processes that were active on the specific file during those windows are flagged as ransomware processes.
+This procedure is carried out for each active critical file in the system that is receiving read or write operations.